Sustainable Living

 The displaced in the camps, mostly widows and orphans, have fled from their homes because their houses, livestock and whole villages were destroyed by warring militias in northeastern Congo.
 Returning to these areas is unsafe.
 Farming is the life they know but now land is not available to them.
 How can we help them find alternative means to support themselves and their families?

 BCHC has productive land in Shari at the site of Baraka Academy II.
-Previously crops were grown there to feed the orphans in the schools and to sell to sustain the work of the school.
-As this area is currently unsafe, sustainability for the school must come from attracting more tuition-paying students, less than half of the 1002 students attending.
+Previously crops were grown there to feed the orphans in the school and to sell to support the work of the school.
+Unfortunately this site is now closed due to unrest in the area. so this valuable resource in not in use.

 Goods to sell